 As with many areas in Cleghorn, there is another huge rut cut into the trail here.
 Completely optional, but suitable for all rigs.

+Stay left after you come back to 2N47 to continue on the optional hard route.
+This will bring you up high where you can get some good views.
 At the end of this hard path where it connects to the easy path just before The Chute path is the Punch Bowl.
 This half berm turned full 360-degree berm is a fun stop to see how dizzy you can get.
 Many people do circles in this 360-degree berm till they can't anymore

 The "Chute" got its name from most people coming down it.
 Depending on which direction your traveling, some people say feels like falling down a laundry chute!
 On this day we were traveling east to west so we went up it.
 You will definitely need high clearance here, it's a 3 foot vertical climb on the drivers side so long wheelbase vehicles beware.
 Just past the first climb you'll come up to another rocky, but now, super off-camber climb that will quickly send your front bumper pointing to the sky as seen in the 3rd picture.
 Once you reach 2N47, turn left to continue traveling west.
 You'll notice at this point you will be staying on 2N47 for quite a while until the next way point, this is due to a Wildlife Rehabilitation project that has closed down the majority of the west side hard routes.
 Please remember to tread lightly and stay on the designated routes.